Social Media Guidelines

 - Exercise discretion, thoughtfulness and respect for your colleagues, associates and the university’s supporters/community (social media fans).

-- A healthy dialog with constructive criticism can be useful but refrain from engaging in dialog that could disparage colleagues, competitors or critics.
+- A healthy dialogue with constructive criticism can be useful but refrain from engaging in dialogue that could disparage colleagues, competitors or critics.

 - Be mindful that all posted content is subject to review in accordance with UT Tyler employee policies and editorial guidelines.

-- UT Tyler does not monitor personal websites but will address issues that violate established HR, editorial, graphic and social media guidelines.
+- UT Tyler does not monitor personal websites but will address issues that violate established UT Tyler policies including: HR, IT, editorial, graphic and social media guidelines.

-If you have any questions or need assistance with your social media site, please consult the Robin Kelly-campus webmaster.
-Due to the evolving nature of social media, these policies and guidelines are subject to revision by the Office of Marketing and Communications team.
-We also welcome feedback from the campus community.
+If you have any questions or need assistance with your social media site, please consult Robin Kelly, campus webmaster.
+Due to the evolving nature of social media, these policies and guidelines are subject to revision by the Office of Marketing and Communications.